-- 2.26 The Core Strategy Policy SP6 identifies the need for the provision of 74,000 (gross) homes between 2012 and 2028.
-Policy H1 clarifies that at least 500 dwellings per year are anticipated to be delivered on smaller windfall sites totalling 8,000 homes during the plan period.
-This leaves a residual gross requirement of 66,000 homes which is to be allocated in the Site Allocations Plan.
+- 2.26 The Core Strategy Policy SP6 (as updated by the Core Strategy Selective Review) identifies the need for the provision of 51,952 (net) homes between 2017and 2033.
+Policy SP6 clarifies that at least 500 dwellings per year are anticipated to be delivered on smaller windfall sites totalling 8,000 homes during the plan period.
+This leaves a residual net requirement of 46,352 homes which is to be allocated in the Site Allocations Plan.
+Based on the adopted housing target to 2033, the SAP is required to allocate sites for 31,867 new homes up to 2028.
+The SAP plan period is up to 2028.
 The Core Strategy policies which affect site allocations for housing directly are: Spatial Policies 1, 6, 7, and 10 and Policies H1, H2, H3, H4, H7 and H8.
-In terms of the overall housing target and spatial approach, Core Strategy Spatial Policies 6, 7 and 10 apply. - 2.27 In allocating sites for Housing, the Site Allocations Plan needs to meet the Core Strategy housing target, deliver the ambitious level of growth required as well as meeting the need for specialist accommodation (for independent living, gypsies and travellers and travelling show-people) and the focus on accommodating development within the identified settlement hierarchy.
-The scale of the housing target means that a Green Belt review has been necessary.
-The Background Paper Green Belt Review explains this process.
-See also paragraph 2.33 below.
+In terms of the overall housing target and spatial approach, Core Strategy Spatial Policies 6, 7 and 10 apply. - 2.27 In allocating sites for Housing, the Site Allocations Plan needs to deliver an ambitious level of growth required as well as meeting the need for specialist accommodation (for independent living, Gypsies and Travellers and Travelling Showpeople) and the focus on accommodating development within the identified settlement hierarchy. - 2.28 The Site Allocations Plan meets the Core Strategy requirement between 2012 and 2028.
+To that end there are no exceptional circumstances to justify the release of land from the Green Belt to meet housing needs up to 2028. - 2.29 As part of this strategic approach to meeting housing, the Council is committing to a review of the Plan following adoption of the Core Strategy Selective Review and in accordance with Policy HGR1.
+At that time, the Council shall consider whether there is a need for further housing allocations and whether there are exceptional circumstances for release of Green Belt land to meet the up to date housing requirements of the City.
+This will require the submission of a Site Allocations Plan Review no later than 31st December 2021 to the Secretary of State, in line with the Council's Local Development Scheme.
+Policy 'Housing Review 1' (HGR1) sets out the Council's commitment to this review including the addition of 21.2 hectares of allocated land at Barrowby Lane, Manston (site EG2-37). - 2.30 Table 1 breaks down the identified and allocated housing capacity by Housing Market Characteristic Area in line with the indicative targets for distribution of housing set out in Core Strategy Policy SP7.